The watermark in the lower right corner of the image will not appear on the final print.

 Forest Stairway by Jeanette French - 6.5" x 10"

-Forest Stairway acrylic print by Jeanette French.
-Bring your artwork to life with the stylish lines and added depth of an acrylic print.
-Your image gets printed directly onto the back of a 1/4" thick sheet of clear acrylic.
-The high gloss of the acrylic sheet complements the rich colors of any image to produce stunning results.
-Two different mounting options are available, see below.
+Forest Stairway metal print by Jeanette French.
+Bring your artwork to life with the stylish lines and added depth of a metal print.
+Your image gets printed directly onto a sheet of 1/16" thick aluminum.
+The aluminum sheet is offset from the wall by a 3/4" thick wooden frame which is attached to the back.
+The high gloss of the aluminum sheet complements the rich colors of any image to produce stunning results.

 Stairway, known also as a staircase, a flight of stairs or just stairs, is a practical construction invention that works like a vertical bridge,... more